1931 Radiator Fan

 1937-54 Pass 3 1" Four

-Notes: * Early truck configuration is in doubt.
+Notes: * Dec 2010 - Early truck configuration now confirmed.
+"Chevrolet Engineering Features" book lists 4 blade fan as new in 1931 for trucks (commercial vehicles).
+Reference Page 72.
 The 1931 Repair Manual on page 37 shows a two bladed fan (shape 1) for 1931 LT trucks.
 The 1932 Repair Manual shows a four-bladed fan (shape 2).
 By the 1934 parts books, it lists the more modern four-bladed fan (shape 3).

 Index Accessories Booklet Viking Ash Tray Eagle Potter Trunk Heater Switch Heater Switch Repro Side Mounts Carbureter Dash Clocks Wind Wings Hot Water Heater Trico Mirror Rumble Seat 6 Volt Light Bulbs Brakes Window Regulators Jack & Tools Upholstery Fan Blade Decals Gas pedal